JuliaLind/TripGenerator/README.md

 In the directory reset/ you can find a bash script that removes all previously generated routes and resets counter to zero.
 When starting the script with ```./reset.bash``` you will be prompted to confirm if you really wish to reset.
 You can confirm with any of Y | y | Yes | yes

+# Good to know

+For now the script does not support "complicated" shapes for city as it increases the risk for the routes to go outside of city zone.
+Forbidden zones can be any shape though